Cost of Solar Power In Canada 2020

 The first factor is the number that we’ve published on this page – it’s the price that an installer will charge you “per installed watt”.
 The second factor requires you to do a simple calculation that takes into account your annual electricity usage and how much sunlight your province receives, on average.

 1) Cost Per Installed Watt

 As stated, the cost per installed watt is one of just two pieces of information that you need to determine the total cost of your solar system.

-- Be priced higher than the indicated range for premium equipment and installers, or if it’s sized below 7.5kW
+- Higher for premium equipment and installers, or if your required size is below 7.5kW

-- Be priced lower than the indicated range for standard equipment and discount installers, or if it’s sized greater than 7.5kW
+- Lower for standard equipment and discount installers, or if your required size is above 7.5kW

 2) System Size Requirements

-Solar systems are sized based on the energy output that’s required.
+Solar systems are sized based on the energy output that is required.
 Thus, you’ll need to determine how much energy you use over the course of a year (in units of kWh) by adding up the amount shown on your power or hydro bill.

 All electricity bills are slightly different, but let’s take this one from Manitoba Hydro as en example.
 You can easily see that this customer used 86 kWh in the month of October:

-The next thing you need to know is how much energy your panels can produce based on the area that you live in.
-Output is based purely on the amount of equivalent full sunlight hours that you get during the year.
+The next thing you need to know is how much energy your panels will produce based on the area that you live in.
+Output is based purely on the amount of ‘equivalent full sunlight hours‘ that you get during the year.